redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 ```

 Let's complete the example and implement the actual login/logout logic.
 We'll suppose that we have
 an Api which permits us to authorize the user on a remote server.
-If the authorization is sucessful
+If the authorization is successful
 the server will return an authorization token which will be stored by our application using the
 DOM storage (we'll suppose our Api provide another service for DOM storage).